Yi-sir/gloo/docs/readme.md

 processes, and its _rank_ (or 0-based index) within the list of participating processes.
-This state, as well as the state needed to store the persistent communication channels, is stored in a `gloo::Context` class.
-Gloo does not maintain global state or thread-local state.
+This state, as well as the state needed to store the persistent communication channels, is stored in a `sophon::Context` class.
+Sophon does not maintain global state or thread-local state.
 This means that you can setup as many contexts as needed, and introduce as much parallelism as needed by your application.